mm1598/project-3/devlog.md

 4:25
 Implement iterative B-Tree insertion and node splitting

-4:40
+4:50
-Add CLI commands, traversal logic, and main entry point
+Add CLI commands, traversal logic, and main entry point as well as README